Ricardo-Alexandre-Antunes/IHC-AndOne/README.md

 How to run:

-after cloning execute 'npm install'
+after cloning run dependencies.sh

-to run 'npm run dev'
+This will install npm and all dependencies used by our IS